 How is autism diagnosed?

 Autism is a neurodevelopmental disorder that affects social interaction, communication, and behaviour.
-Although there is no single test to diagnose autism, it is possible to diagnose the disorder through a comprehensive evaluation that involves a team of professionals.
+Although there is no single test to diagnose autism, it is possible to analyse the disorder through a comprehensive evaluation that involves a team of professionals.

 The diagnostic process typically involves several steps, including: